abdullahqasemi/git-auto-commit-backdater/README.md

 # Git Auto Commit Backdater

-Automate the creation of fake Git commits on past dates (excluding Sundays) to populate your Git contribution graph.
+Automate the creation of fake Git commits on past dates to populate your Git contribution graph.
-This script temporarily changes your system date to simulate commits on different days.
+This script uses Git's commit date functionality to create backdated commits without modifying your system time.

-> ⚠️ **Use with caution:** This script modifies your system time and should only be used in isolated or local projects, **not** production repositories.
+> ⚠️ **Note:** This script requires write access to the repository files and GitHub authentication.

 ---

 ## 🧾 What It Does

-- Disables network time synchronization (NTP) to allow manual system time changes.
 - Iterates over a user-defined date range.
-- Skips Sundays.
+- Randomly skips approximately 20% of days for a more natural pattern.
 - For each date:
-  - Sets the system time.
-  - Creates 15–20 fake commits with fixed timestamps.
+  - Creates 15–20 fake commits with backdated timestamps using Git's environment variables.
-- Restores your system's actual date and re-enables NTP.
 - Pushes all commits to the `main` branch.
+- Cleans up generated files after pushing.

 ---

 ## 🛠️ Requirements

-- Linux (or WSL on Windows)
+- Linux, macOS, or WSL on Windows
 - `git` installed
-- `timedatectl` and `date` utilities available
+- `date` utility available
-- Sudo privileges (required to change system date)
 - A Git repository initialized at the specified path
 - A remote repository set up (e.g., `origin/main`)
+- GitHub authentication configured
+- Write access to the repository files

 ---